madlib/archived_madlib/README.md

 ## 2) Launch a container corresponding to the MADlib image, mounting the
 ##    source code folder to the container:
 docker run -d -it --name madlib \
-    -v (path to incubator-madlib directory):/incubator-madlib/ madlib/postgres_9.6
+    -v (path to madlib directory):/madlib/ madlib/postgres_9.6
-# where incubator-madlib is the directory where the MADlib source code resides.
+# where madlib is the directory where the MADlib source code resides.

 ################################# * WARNING * #################################
 # Please be aware that when mounting a volume as shown above, any changes you
-# make in the "incubator-madlib" folder inside the Docker container will be
+# make in the "madlib" folder inside the Docker container will be
 # reflected on your local disk (and vice versa).
 This means that deleting data
 # in the mounted volume from a Docker container will delete the data from your
 # local disk also.